KerwinKoo/go-wifidog-authserver/README.md

 ```

-After running the command above, the example auth-server will listen the `8082` port as you see.
+After running the command above, the example program will listen to the `8082` port as you can see.

-Modify the WiFiDog's configuration file in router:
+Modify the WiFiDog's configuration file in your router:

 ```
 config wifidog